TL;DR

 Bottom Line

-A 30-year-old quadratic barrier, broken by six people who understood the structure of planar graphs deeply enough to see what everyone else missed: the reductions aren’t scattered — they’re everywhere.
-The math is hard, the running time improvement is real, and the technique of “find linearly many independent local fixes at once” is one I expect to see applied to other problems.
-Keep an eye on these authors.
+A 30-year-old quadratic barrier, broken by six people who saw the structure of planar graphs deeply enough to spot reductions hiding everywhere across the graph in plain sight.
+The math is hard, the running time improvement is real, and the technique of “find linearly many independent local fixes at once” is one I expect to see applied to other problems over the next few years.